Enkidatron/elm-cldr/README.md

 ## Contributing

 The `Cldr.Locale` file is automatically generated from the CLDR JSON.
-In order to keep this library repo clean, the code for that generation can be found at [enkidatron/elm-cldr-generator](https://github.com/enkidatron/elm-cldr-generator)
+This is done by an `elm-pages` script in this repo named `GenerateCldr`.
+The multi-stage work of converting the CLDR JSON repository into this library is done by the various scripts and helper files in the `scripts` directory.
+Theoretically, updating the CLDR version is as easy as updating the `cldrVersion` constant in the `Constants.elm` file, but I am sure that each new CLDR version will introduce some new fresh edge case that this library doesn't handle properly yet.

 ## CLDR Version History